Which one would we choose?

-There are 4 different variants of the 600.
+There are 5 different variants of the 600.
 It is the same brush handle, a gloss White body with a Pale Blue rubber grip down the front, the only difference is the included brush head.
 With 1 exception the Pink Edition that has a pink grip.

 - Pro 600 CrossAction